-Potassium is known for its healthy abundance in foods like bananas, but many people don't realize just how significant a mineral it is for many critical body functions.
+Potassium is known for its healthy abundance in foods like bananas, but many people don't realize just how significant a mineral it is for many critical bodily functions.
 Other vitamins and minerals get a lot of attention—sodium, for example—but many of these nutrients rely on a healthy balance with potassium to keep your body functioning properly.
 That's why it's important to recognize the signs that you're running low so you can correct it.

 Featured Recipe: Simple Sautéed Spinach

-Potassium is also a key mineral when it comes to blood pressure and heart health; while sodium is associated with a higher risk of hypertension, potassium is thought to act as a vasodilator, lessening the tension within your blood vessel walls.
+According to a 2020 review article in the Journal of the American Heart Association, potassium may be a key mineral when it comes to blood pressure and heart health; while sodium is associated with a higher risk of hypertension, potassium is thought to act as a vasodilator, lessening the tension within your blood vessel walls.

 As an electrolyte, potassium works with sodium, magnesium, chloride and calcium to conduct electricity in the body.
 Your potassium balance depends on the levels of these other minerals in the blood, which means a person who consumes a diet high in sodium (which is quite common in today's typical diet) may need more potassium to balance out these mineral levels.

-Symptoms of low potassium include:
+According to the NIH, the symptoms of low potassium include: